 It was built in the late 15th century.
 It almost certainly had an important political, military, and economic role in controlling people and producing between the rainforest communities of the Ashaninka, who still live further down the Apurimac River, and the Andean towns and villages of the Incas.

 Bingham came here in 1910 in his search for lost Inca cities.
-Regardless of the exquisite stonework of the ceremonial complex and the megalithic agricultural terracing, Bingham – as have many archaeologists since – failed to see just how important a citadel Choquequirao was.
-Here, evidence from digs suggests a large population that continuously inhabited Choquequirao and nearby settlements even after the Spanish Conquest.
+Regardless of the exquisite stonework of the ceremonial complex and the megalithic agricultural terracing, Bingham, as have many archaeologists since, failed to see just how vital the citadel of Choquequirao was.
+Here, dig evidence suggests a large population continuously inhabited Choquequirao and nearby settlements even after the Spanish Conquest.

 The most direct route up is along the Abancay road from Cusco, about four hours, to Cachora in Apurimac, over 100km from Cusco and some 93km north of Abancay; from here, it’s a further 30km (15–20hr) of heavy but stunningly beautiful trekking to the remains of the Choquequirao citadel.

-The first two hours do spend hiking to Capuliyoc, where, at 2915m, there are fantastic panoramas over the Apurimac Valley.
+The first two hours are spent hiking to Capuliyoc, where, at 2915m, there are fantastic panoramas over the Apurimac Valley.

 The trail descends almost 1500m from here to Playa Rosalina on the banks of the River Apurimac, where it’s possible to camp the first night.
 The second day has the most grueling uphill walking—about five hours as far as Raqaypata and a further two or three to Choquequirao.